FLIR/conservator-cli/docs/api.rst

 This part of the documentation covers all of the interfaces in Conservator CLI.

-Credentials
+Config
 -----------

-.. automodule:: conservator.credentials
+.. automodule:: conservator.config

-.. autoclass:: conservator.Credentials
+.. autoclass:: conservator.Config
     :members: